apache/arrow/docs/source/java/install.rst

 .. warning::
     These packages are not official releases.
 Use them at your own risk.

-All arrow nightly version are uploaded to github assets for example for March 01 it is uploading to `Github Nightly`_
+Arrow nightly builds are uploaded to GitHub.
+For example, for 2022/03/01, they can be found at `Github Nightly`_.

-For example if you need to test your code with these artifacts, then, you need to configure maven settings with:
+To test your code with these artifacts, then configure Maven with:

 .. code-block:: xml